-If your feline friend is not getting enough water each day, she quickly can become a dehydrated cat.
-Especially now with warm weather settling in, you need to make sure her water is fresh and kept out of the sun and away from the heat.
+If your feline friend is not getting enough water each day, they quickly can become a dehydrated cat.
+Especially now with warm weather settling in, you need to make sure their water is fresh and kept out of the sun and away from the heat.

-If fresh, cool water still doesn’t entice her, you might need to be more proactive to get your cat drinking water.
-Here’s how you easily can tell if your cat is properly hydrated—and steps you can take if you suspect she’s not.
+If fresh, cool water still doesn’t entice them, you might need to be more proactive to get your cat drinking water.
+Here’s how you easily can tell if your cat is properly hydrated—and steps you can take if you suspect they're not.

 What Are the Signs of a Dehydrated Cat?

 There are common symptoms of dehydration in cats, says Julie Bank, CEO of the Pasadena Humane Society and SPCA in Pasadena, California.
 They are: